-- Continued to deliver our strong operational execution along with focusing on cost control that will improve our cost structure for current and future operations while emphasizing safety and protection of the environment. - Focused on capital efficiencies, which resulted in lower well costs and drove overall capital spending \$109.3 million lower than the original budget for the year.
+- Continued to deliver our strong operational execution along with focusing on cost control that will improve our cost structure for current and future operations while emphasizing safety and protection of the environment. - Focused on capital efficiencies, which resulted in lower well costs and drove overall capital spending \$10.6 million lower than the original budget for the year; - Improved our drilling and completion costs per foot compared to 2020; and - Increased proved reserves to 17.8 Tcfe, 3% higher than 2020.